中文 (中国)

 In the first step, your supplier will ship the products to an Amazon Fulfillment Center via a freight forwarding firm or pallet shipping.
 Amazon will then store your products until it gets ordered.

-As a Prime seller, you will surely appreciate Amazon’s advanced Fulfillment Centers capable of managing a high volume of orders.
-Amazon is the pioneer of free same-day shipping.
+As a Prime seller, you will surely appreciate Amazon's Fulfillment Centers' capability to manage a high volume of orders.
+Amazon offers prime shipping, where customers can enjoy fast and free same-day shipping benefits.

 Amazon’s A10 algorithm prioritizes FBA product listings over non-FBA products.
 Apart from this, your product listings have a higher possibility of winning the Buy Box.

 Amazon offers specialized services to help scale your business.
-There are different Amazon products you can join, like FBA Small and Light, FBA Subscribe & Save, and Multi-Channel Fulfillment.
+You can join different Amazon products, like FBA Small and Light, FBA Subscribe & Save, and Multi-Channel Fulfillment.

 Your enrollment in FBA will be all for naught if your product is not promising.
-How can you build a brand (or an empire!) with a product that no one wants?
+How can you build a brand (or an empire!) with a product no one wants?
 Whether you like it or not, conducting product research is a must.
-You should accomplish this before creating a professional Amazon seller account—even while you’re just thinking of selling online.
+You should accomplish this before creating a professional Amazon seller account—even while just considering selling online.

 Here are qualities of a feasible product idea that you may consider to create a shortlist of profitable products: